sfarthin/crop-rotate-and-sample-in-browser/README.md

 	git push heroku master

 # Future
-- Use web workers to process resize and add new sharpen feature.
+- Use web workers (with transferable objects) to process resize and add new sharpen feature.
 This will require async methods.
-Start using promises so we cna continue to chain
+Start using promises so we can continue to chain